 A CRNA (certified registered nurse anesthetist) is a registered nurse who has specialized training in anesthesia.
-They can administer anesthesia for procedures and surgeries.
-They can work alone or with a team of healthcare providers.
+They can give anesthesia for procedures and surgeries.
+They help take care of you before, during and after your surgery.

 Advertisement